Jackson Hole Birding Festival

 Preston

 Dr. Charles R. Preston retired from the Buffalo Bill Center of the West in 2018 as the Willis McDonald, IV Founding and Senior Curator-in-Charge of its Draper Natural History Museum and Draper Museum Raptor Experience.
 At his retirement, he was named Senior Scientist and Senior Curator Emeritus at the Center.
 Dr. Preston received international acclaim for his “visionary” leadership of Draper Museum design, development, and management, and the Draper has become a model for a new genre of highly immersive and experiential natural science museums.
 He has also been recognized by Mountain Journal as a “leading thinker” on human-wildlife relationships in the Greater Yellowstone Ecosystem.
 His career has spanned more than 50 years as a nationally renowned wildlife ecologist, award-winning author, university professor, and museum creator, curator, educator, and administrator.
 He maintains a strong passion for public science education.
-In 2013, Dr. Preston forged an enduring partnership with the Prince Albert II of Monaco Foundation to support biodiversity conservation research and public education focused on Greater Yellowstone.
-He has conducted fieldwork in the Galapagos Islands, and Central and South America in addition to the Ozark Highlands, Greater Yellowstone, Colorado, and Kansas in North America.

-Snowy Owls & Lemmings: 35+ Years of Predator-Prey Dynamics in the Arctic
+Denver Holt presents Snowy Owls & Lemmings: 35+ Years of Predator-Prey Dynamics in the Arctic

 About the Speaker

-Katherine Gura
+Dr. Katherine Gura

 George’s work can be found in collections throughout the United States and around the globe.
 His sculptures reside in the permanent collections of the National Museum of Wildlife Art in Jackson Hole, Wyoming, the Brinton Museum in Big Horn, Wyoming, the Booth Museum of Western Art in Cartersville, GA, and the C.M.
-Russell Museum in Great Falls, Montana and was featured in the book, “Sculpture of the Rockies,” by the editors of Southwest Art Magazine.
+Russell Museum in Great Falls, Montana, and was featured in the book, “Sculpture of the Rockies,” by the editors of Southwest Art Magazine.
 As an elected member of the National Sculpture Society and the Society of Animal Artists, his works have been shown at the Societies’ annual exhibitions as well as the Coors Art Exhibit & Sale, Bennington Center for the Arts’ – “Art of the Animal Kingdom,” the “Birds in Art Exhibition” at the Leigh Yawkey Woodson Art Museum, the C.M Russell Auction, and Loveland’s Sculpture in the Park, among others.
 George’s art and educational outreach have been featured in publications such as the Salt Lake City Tribune, Los Angeles Times, Washington Post, Sacramento Bee, and on television, radio, and online through the Canadian Broadcasting Corporation (CBC), Travel Channel, Discovery Channel, and Tedx Bozeman.